 html! {

-$"flex justify-between items-center" into="this" swap-full vals=(json!(self)) {
+$"flex justify-between items-center" swap-this vals=(json!(self)) {

 input type="checkbox" patch="/todos" checked[self.done] {}